ahemanthyadav/weatherApplication/README.md

 # Weather Application

-This application usesOpen Weather api to show some of the weather data on the screen based on  city entered by user.
+This application uses Open Weather api to show some of the weather data on the screen based on  city entered by user.
 Application adhered to MVVM architecture and Jetpack Components like Flows, LiveData, Navigation, State Flow etc.

-+ Kotlin was mostly used with some files implemented in Java.
++ Kotlin was mostly used for development with some components implemented in Java.
 Java Repository used RxJava for sending data to ViewModels.

 + Image caching was done to speed up loading of images using coil library and StateFlow.